 - Risk factor identification and management

-- Wound Debridement: Professional removal of dead or infected tissue
+- Debridement: Professional removal of dead or infected tissue

-- Advanced Dressings: Specialized wound dressings for optimal healing
+- Advanced Dressings: Specialized materials for optimal healing

-- Negative Pressure Therapy: Vacuum-assisted wound closure for faster healing
+- Negative Pressure Therapy: Vacuum-assisted closure for faster healing

-- Bioengineered Skin Substitutes: Advanced grafting materials for complex wounds
+- Bioengineered Skin Substitutes: Advanced grafting materials for complex cases

 - Compression Therapy: Specialized bandaging for venous ulcers